 Dealers take the thumbprints of anyone who purchases a handgun.

-The local police keeps records from all handgun sales.
+The local police keep records from all handgun sales.
 You must fill out an application to purchase.

 There is a 48-hour waiting period when you purchase a handgun.

-As always, check your local laws before purchasing a firearm.
+As always, check your local laws before buying a gun.

 What state do you live in?
-Tell us about your gun buying experience in the comment section below.
+Tell us about your experience buying a gun in the comment section below.